TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 This is using the same .tox file and a blueprint very similar to the previous sample, 02.
 It is also using a CHOP and a DAT output to show display the same parameter values as set in the TouchEngine, passed out uisng internally a Parameter CHOP and a Parameter DAT.

 ## TOPs

+> 💡 Additional informations are available in the Plugin's repository documentation.
+Users should head to the TouchEngine-UE repository -> docs -> how-tos -> work-with-TOPs.md

 ### 01 - Texture Passthrough

 This simple example showcases how to stream a texture from TouchEngine and apply it to an Unreal Engine material.
 A similar workflow is also showcased in the very first sample, "Engine Component" where we are applying the text (as texture) output of the TouchEngine component being loaded to a material.